 I was previously a Master’s student in the Leaf Lab in the Division of Coastal Sciences at the University of Southern Mississippi’s Gulf Coast Research Laboratory.
 Much of my work involved modeling the effect of environmental drivers on the condition, growth, and recruitment of Gulf Menhaden (Brevoortia patronus).
 In addition, we conducted an assessment of Sheepshead (Archosargus probatocaphalus).
 This work is guided by our research on the spatially-variable growth of Sheepshead across the Gulf of Mexico.

 I also served as a Peace Corps Volunteer in Peru assisting the Peruvian Marine Institute (IMARPE; Instituto del Mar del Peru) with their work on artisanal fisheries, biodiversity, sea turtles, macroalgae, and oceanography in Paracas, Ica.
-My work involved modeling fisheries catch data using generalized additive models and compressor diving to complete underwater surveys.
+My work involved modeling fisheries catch data and compressor diving to complete underwater surveys.